Judge G. Todd Baugh says the sentencing controversy isn't the reason for retirement

-G. Todd Baugh, the Montana judge who drew a firestorm of criticism after sentencing a former high school teacher to a month behind bars for raping a 14-year-old girl, is the subject of a formal complaint from a judicial review board to the state's Supreme Court.
+A Montana judge, who drew a firestorm of criticism after sentencing a former high school teacher to a month behind bars for raping a 14-year-old girl, is going to retire at the end of the year.

-Last month, Baugh, 72, announced his retirement at the end of the year, when his term ends.
-He said his retirement was unrelated to the case, in which he ordered Rambold to serve 31 days in jail and more than 14 years on probation for the rape of the student who later committed suicide.
+Judge G. Todd Baugh told CNN affiliate KTVQ his decision is unrelated to the controversy involving Stacey Dean Rambold.
+Yellowstone County District Court judge came under fire in last year when he ordered Rambold to serve 31 days in jail and more than 14 years on probation for the rape of the student who later committed suicide.

-Baugh acknowledged making controversial remarks about victim Cherise Morales at Rambold's sentencing in August.
-According to the Montana attorney general's office, the judge said she looked older than her years and was "probably as much in control of the situation as was the defendant."
+In his response to the complaint, Baugh has acknowledged making controversial remarks about victim Cherise Morales at Rambold’s sentencing in August.
+According to the Montana Attorney General’s Office, the judge said she looked older than her years and was “probably as much in control of the situation as was the defendant.”

 Morales committed suicide in February 2010.

-"I am sorry I made those remarks," the judge wrote to the commission in November.
-"They focused on the victim when that aspect of the case should have been focused on the defendant."
+“I am sorry I made those remarks,” the judge wrote in his November 15 response.
+“They focused on the victim when that aspect of the case should have been focused on the defendant.”

 Baugh said he weighed all relevant factors in passing sentence.